 .
 Compare also with Extended Gameplay

-- To unlock the hidden Boss Rush level of Ace Combat Zero, you have to complete the game trice.
+- To unlock the hidden Boss Rush level of Ace Combat Zero: The Belkan War, you have to complete the game trice.

 - In Assassin's Creed III, after completing the game and watching the credits, a cutscene and two epilogue missions are unlocked, followed by someone hacking the Animus and opening up the ability to unlock cheat codes and find a bonus Abstergo video.